FAQ for Students and Educators

 What is a sexually hostile or intimidating environment for students in the educational setting?

 It refers to any unwelcome conduct of a sexual nature that interferes with the performance or affects the enjoyment of students in their learning environment.
-The behaviour does not need to be directly or consciously targeted at an individual student.
-Examples of this form of sexual harassment include but not limited to the display of explicit or pornographic materials, sexual banter, crude conversation, and sexually offensive jokes or activities.
+The behavior does not need to be directly or consciously targeted at an individual student.
+Examples of this form of sexual harassment include, but are not limited to, the display of explicit or pornographic materials, sexual banter, crude conversation, and sexually offensive jokes or activities.

 What are the scenarios of creating a hostile or intimidating environment in schools?